 7) Consider Waze

 Waze is an app that allows users to contribute information about road conditions so that everyone can benefit.
 The app works like other navigation apps in that you enter a destination and it provides tracking and automated voice guided navigation.
-Meanwhile, the app is tracking the progress of all users to determine traffic issues that the app uses to determine if there is a better route for your trip.
+Meanwhile, the app is tracking the progress of all users to determine traffic issues that the app uses to determine if there is a better route for your road trip.
 Users can also enter information like police radar traps and vehicle accident reports.
 The app will also help you find the cheapest gas relative to your current location.
 Finally, you can connect with others and share your road trip progress.

 It’s important to note that the app only accepts road trips of less than 1,000 miles.
 So, it might not be the best option for your cross country trips.